 Want to learn how to build this retractable, bamboo yurt?
 You’re in luck!
 During this course we will be spending one of the days building this bamboo yurt.

-The globally recognised fully certified Permaculture Design Curriculum includes:
+The globally recognized fully certified Permaculture Design Curriculum includes:

 Permaculture principles and ethics